FREQUENTLY ASKED QUESTIONS (FAQ)

 When people with active pulmonary TB cough, sneeze, speak, sing, or spit, they expel infectious aersol droplets 0.5 to 5 microns in diameter.
 A single sneeze can release up to 40,000 droplets.
 Each one of these droplets may transmit TB, since the infectious dose of TB is very small (the inhalation of fewer than 10 bacteria may cause an infection).

 - Source Wikipedia

 The basis of this question is an empty marketing claim made by some other mask manufacturers who sell conventional products that are impossible to differentiate, so they claim military-grade materials.
 This claim carries no scientific merit.
-Military forces around the world use N95 and N99 grade filtration materials that comply with the same regulatory standards as the Airgami mask.
-The US military relies on the same USA regulatory bodies, like NIOSH and FDA, to certify that a mask meets standards for filtration.
+Military forces around the world use N95 and N99 grade filtration materials that comply with the same regulatory standards as the Airgami respirator.
+The US military relies on the same USA regulatory bodies, like NIOSH and FDA, to certify that a respirator meets standards for filtration.

 Not all N95 or N99 filtering materials are the same, however.
 Airgami uses the most breathable and most advanced melt-blown electrostatic filtration materials to give you the greatest protection and comfort possible.